Hardcoreprawn/architecture/input/posts/solutions/architecture-review-board.md

 * Requirements for new policies and principles
 * Requirements for Strategic Enablers and Capabilities

-These items would be created, as necessary, by architects.
+Typically, work from the ARB would go to the Architecture team to define and complete.
 Acceptance criteria should be a part of any of these, to ensure excessive approval of the outcome is unnecessary.

 ## Anti-patterns